Sea: History of navigation and exploration

 Humans have travelled the seas since they first built sea-going craft.
 Mesopotamians were using bitumen to caulk their reed boats and, a little later, masted sails.
 By c.
 3000 BC, Austronesians on Taiwan had begun spreading into maritime Southeast Asia.
 Subsequently, the Austronesian "Lapita" peoples displayed great feats of navigation, reaching out from the Bismarck Archipelago to as far away as Fiji, Tonga, and Samoa.
 Their descendants continued to travel thousands of miles between tiny islands on outrigger canoes, and in the process they found many new islands, including Hawaii, Easter Island (Rapa Nui), and New Zealand.

 The Ancient Egyptians and Phoenicians explored the Mediterranean and Red Sea with the Egyptian Hannu reaching the Arabian Peninsula and the African Coast around 2750 BC.
 In the first millennium BC, Phoenicians and Greeks established colonies throughout the Mediterranean and the Black Sea.
 Around 500 BC, the Carthaginian navigator Hanno left a detailed periplus of an Atlantic journey that reached at least Senegal and possibly Mount Cameroon.
 In the early Medieval period, the Vikings crossed the North Atlantic and even reached the northeastern fringes of North America.
 Novgorodians had also been sailing the White Sea since the 13th century or before.
 Meanwhile, the seas along the eastern and southern Asian coast were used by Arab and Chinese traders.
 The Chinese Ming Dynasty had a fleet of 317 ships with 37,000 men under Zheng He in the early fifteenth century, sailing the Indian and Pacific Oceans.
 In the late fifteenth century, Western European mariners started making longer voyages of exploration in search of trade.
 Bartolomeu Dias rounded the Cape of Good Hope in 1487 and Vasco da Gama reached India via the Cape in 1498.
-Christopher Columbus sailed from Cadiz in 1492, attempting to reach the eastern lands of India and Japan by the novel means of travelling westwards.
+Christopher Columbus sailed from Cádiz in 1492, attempting to reach the eastern lands of India and Japan by the novel means of travelling westwards.
 He made landfall instead on an island in the Caribbean Sea and a few years later, the Venetian navigator John Cabot reached Newfoundland.
 The Italian Amerigo Vespucci, after whom America was named, explored the South American coastline in voyages made between 1497 and 1502, discovering the mouth of the Amazon River.
 In 1519 the Portuguese navigator Ferdinand Magellan led the Spanish Magellan-Elcano expedition which would be the first to sail around the world.